 The university has pledged a portion of future housing rental revenues, traffic and parking fees, food service revenues, and assessed student transportation and student health fees based on credit hours to repay \$279.6 million in capital improvement (housing, parking, etc.) revenue bonds issued by the Florida Board of Governors on behalf of the university.
 Proceeds from the bonds provided financing to construct student parking garages, student housing facilities, a health center, and other student service facilities.
 The bonds are payable solely from housing rental income, traffic and parking fees, food service revenues, and assessed student transportation and student health fees, and are payable through 2040.
+The university has committed to appropriate each year from the housing rental income, traffic and parking fees, food service revenues, and assessed student transportation and student transportation and student transportation and student transportation and student health fees and are payable through 2040.
 The university has committed to appropriate each year from the housing rental income, traffic and parking fees, food service revenues, and assessed student transportation and student health fees amounts sufficient to cover the principal and interest requirements on the debt.
 Total principal and interest remaining on the debt is \$261 million and principal and interest paid for the current year totaled \$23.1 million.